Payment of Wages: North Carolina

 Author: Vicki M. Lambert, The Payroll Advisor

 - No particular method of paying employees' wages is required in North Carolina; cash, money order and negotiable checks are all acceptable.
 Employers may also pay wages by direct deposit or electronic paycard or debit card if certain requirements are met.
 Penalties are imposed for employer violations of the wage payment method laws.
 See Wage Payment Methods.

 - All employers must pay all employees on regular paydays.
 Pay periods may be daily, weekly, biweekly, semimonthly or monthly.
 See Pay Frequency.

-- North Carolina law permits employers to make certain deductions from employees' pay only under certain conditions.
-Employers are prohibited from making certain deductions that are for the employer's benefit.
+- North Carolina law permits employers to make certain deductions from employees' pay, but only if certain conditions are met.
 See Permitted and Prohibited Wage Deductions.